r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 14.3.1 'Sonoma' with Xcode/CLT 15.3 and the build of gfortran (a fork of 12.2) from https://github.com/R-macos/gcc-12-branch/releases/tag/12.2-darwin-r0.1
+Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 14.4 'Sonoma' with Xcode/CLT 15.3 (which selects SDK 14.4) and the build of gfortran (a fork of 12.2) from https://github.com/R-macos/gcc-12-branch/releases/tag/12.2-darwin-r0.1

 Timezone Europe/London